tabdroid-1/tabby-engine/readme.md

 In this engine you mostly do everything using code.
 There is Prefab/Level editor planned since its hard to make levels using just code.

-Engine is based on Hazel engine.
+Engine architecture is based on Hazel engine.

 External Dependencies
 -------------------
+- Bundled with engine
   - box2d
   - entt
   - ImGui
   - glad2
   - glfw
   - glm
   - imguizmo
   - spdlog
   - stb_image
   - yaml-cpp
   - msdf-atlas-gen
   - tracy profiler

+- Manual installition might be required
+  - Freetype
+  - tinyxml2
+  - PNG
+  - Threads

 Supported Graphics Apis
 -----------------------
 - OpenGL 3.3
 - OpenGL 3.0 es

-Supported Platforms
+(Kinda)Supported Platforms
 -------------------
 - Linux
 - Windows (probably. not tested)